-Where the transaction price in a non-active market is different to the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable markets, we immediately recognises the difference between the transaction price and fair value (a "Day 1" profit) in the income statement in "Gains less losses arising from trading securities".
+Where the transaction price in a non-active market is different to the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable markets, we immediately recognis the difference between the transaction price and fair value (a "Day 1" profit) in the notes to the Statement of Comprehensive Income in "Gains less losses arising from trading securities and derivatives".

-In cases where use is made of data which is not observable, the difference between the transaction price and model value is only recognised in the income statement when inputs become observable, or when the instrument is derecognised.
+In cases where use is made of data which is not observable, the difference between the transaction price and model value is only recognised in the Statement of Comprehensive Income when inputs become observable, or when the instrument is derecognised.

-(n) Loans and receivables to customers
+(n) Loans and advances to customers

-Loans and receivables to customers are financial assets with fixed or determined payments and fixed maturities that are not quoted in an active market.
+Loans and advances to customers are financial assets with fixed or determined payments and fixed maturities that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not classified as financial assets held for trading or designated as available-for-sale investments.

-After initial measurement, amounts due from banks and loans and receivables to customers are subsequently measured at amortised cost using the effective interest rate method, less allowance for impairment.
+After initial measurement, loans and advances to customers are subsequently measured at amortised cost using the effective interest rate method, less allowance for impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees and costs that are an integral part of the effective interest rate.
-The amortisation is included in "Interest and similar income" in the income statement.
-The losses arising from impairment of such investments are recognised in the income statement line "Impairment losses on loans and advances".
+The amortisation is included in "Interest income" in the Statement of Comprehensive Income.
+The losses arising from impairment of such investments are recognised in the Statement of Comprehensive Income line "Impairment losses on financial assets".